Welcome to the VarSeq Whole Genome CNV Caller Tutorial!

 The ACMG Samples CNV Classifier is now loaded as an annotation in the CNV table as well as Copy Number Probability/Segregation.
 For more information on these fields please refer to our release notes.
-Next, change the sample to Female 4, which has three CNV events classified as Likely Pathogenic, Pathogenic, and VUS.
+Next, change the sample to Female 4, and scroll over to the right to the ACMG Classifier, which has three CNV events classified as Likely Pathogenic, Pathogenic, and VUS.

 The next steps will include importing and evaluating the CNV events in VSClinical.
 To do this, close out of GenomeBrowse and click on the “+” icon to open a new tab, then select VSClinical.

 This will populate the interface to select between the AMP Guidelines or ACMG Guidelines.
 Select ACMG Guidelines.